-Next, disinfect.
 Use a sponge to apply your choice of disinfectant, such as chlorhexidine, according to the instructions.
-Afterward, thoroughly rinse with hot water.
+Thoroughly rinse with hot, clean water.

-Allow everything to dry out completely before returning it to the vivarium.
-Otherwise, mold growth could occur.
+Allow everything to dry out before returning it to the vivarium.
+If you don’t, mold growth could occur.

-If you use natural decorations, such as wooden logs, these will also need to be sterilized periodically.
-Wood is hard to disinfect as it contains lots of tiny cracks and crevices in which bacteria can grow.
-We recommend baking in the oven at 250 degrees Fahrenheit for 30 minutes.
-This should be done roughly once a month.
+If you use natural decorations, such as wooden logs, these will also need to be sterilized.
+Wood is hard to disinfect as it has tiny cracks and crevices where bacteria can grow.
+We recommend baking them in the oven at 250 degrees Fahrenheit for 30 minutes.

 Can You Wash a Snake?

-Now that you have a nice, fresh enclosure, your snake is ready to head home.
-If you stick to your new cleaning schedule, your slithery friend will always have a safe and clean home to live in.
+Now that you have a fresh and clean enclosure, your snake is ready to be returned to its home.
+If you adhere to your new cleaning schedule, your slithery friend will always have a safe and healthy home.

-You may be wondering: do I need to bathe my snake before putting him back in?
-This is really up to you.
-It’s not strictly necessary; the vivarium won’t get dirtier any more quickly if you don’t.
-All snakes carry bacteria on their bodies, including corn snakes and ball pythons, whether they’ve been bathed or not.
+It’s not strictly necessary to wash your snake.
+All snakes carry bacteria on their bodies, including corn snakes and ball pythons, regardless of whether they’ve been bathed or not.

-That being said, most snakes enjoy a bath, and it won’t cause them any harm.
-If your snake has made a mess – for example, has slithered through his poop – you might want to give him a quick bath to help him get clean.
-Soaking can help to get rid of snake mites.
+However, most snakes enjoy a soak.
+If your snake has made a mess, and has slithered through its poop, you might want to give it a quick bath.
+Soaking can also help with controlling the number of snake mites.